Let’s start by explaining what a blue iron pan is and why it can be your greatest ally for baking a pizza in a pan.

 - Arm yourself with kitchen paper (the classic Scottex) and wipe the pan thoroughly so that much of the processing oils are removed.

+- With the pan cold, pour a teaspoon of sunflower seed oil in the center and spread it carefully with kitchen paper.
 Make sure to even out the layer and remove the excess especially on the corners.
 The iron just needs to change color, as if the surface is “absorbing” oil.

 - Repeat the same operation on the outside and edges.